Making Migrations: Population Displacement Strategies in Civil Wars

 The introductory chapter describes several puzzles that motivate the book, briefly presents its main arguments, defines key terms and the scope conditions of the study, and outlines existing theories of wartime displacement and their weaknesses.
 It also describes the research design and discusses the importance of the study.

-Chapter 4 evaluates my claims more broadly through a cross-national analysis using an original dataset of population displacement strategies in 160 civil wars (1945-2008).
+Chapter 5 evaluates my claims more broadly through a cross-national analysis using the dataset of population displacement strategies in 173 civil wars introduced in Chapter 2.
 I conduct statistical tests of four primary explanations for strategic displacement: ethnic nationalism, denial, punishment, and my assortative logic.
 The quantitative evidence answers important questions about how frequent strategic displacement is in civil wars, what actors employ it, and what forms are more and less common.
 Moreover, it identifies patterns in displacement by state actors - who I find to be the predominant perpetrators - including where different strategies tend to occur and particular factors that are associated with their use.

 This chapter extends my analysis to a difficult out-of-sample case by examining the civil war in Syria (2011-present).
 This case study exhibits within-case variation in the use of two different types of displacement by pro-government forces: cleansing and depopulation.
 It therefore offers an opportunity to assess whether my arguments apply to depopulation, and to examine the use of multiple displacement strategies by the same actor in the same conflict.
 This chapter analyzes quantitative and qualitative data from a range of sources, including media reports, human rights records, data on violence and displacement collected by NGOs, and interviews with activists, journalists, combatants, and regime defectors that I conducted in Syria, Turkey, and Lebanon.